tops4u/Ram-Tester/Docs/README.md

     * *Note:* Pin numbers displayed correspond to the **ZIF socket**.
 * **Addressline Error:** The tester is unable to address the memory cells.
     * *Possible causes:* Broken address line inside the chip, or a tester fault (decoder, amplifier, or buffer).
+* **Short Addressline:** Two address lines are shorted to each other (checked before the memory test starts).
+    * *Possible causes:* A solder bridge between two address pins, or a chip that internally shorts two address lines.

 ### Pattern Test Errors
 The tester runs various data patterns to verify memory integrity:

-* **Pattern 0:** All cells are linearly filled with '0'.
-Cells may be stuck at '1'.
-* **Pattern 1:** All cells are linearly filled with '1'.
-Cells may be stuck at '0'.
-* **Pattern 2:** Cells are written with an alternating pattern '010101...'.
-This is performed row-wise (write row → check row).
-Checks for crosstalk.
-* **Pattern 3:** Cells are written with the inverted pattern of Pattern 2 ('101010...').
-This is performed row-wise.
-Checks for crosstalk.
-* **Pattern 4:** Rows are filled with pseudo-random data.
-The tester waits (refresh cycle) and re-checks the data a few rows later to verify data retention.
-* **Pattern 5:** Same as Pattern 4, but using inverted data.
+* **Error Checkerboard** Cells are filles with a checkerboard pattern.
+This is done twice once by writing in one direction and reading in the opposite, then the other way around.
+For RAMs that have a refresh counter it will fill the whole RAM and then read it back.
+For RAMs without it is using 2 subsequent Rows.
+This checks column and row interaction between cells and Stuck Cells as well.
+* **Error RandomData** A pseudorandom pattern is used row-wise to be written and then read back after the refresh time has expired.
+This checks propper adressing, refresh and Crosstalk.
+This Test is run a second time with inverted pattern.
-* **Pattern 6 (CBR Test):** Performs a "CAS before RAS" test.
+* **CBR Timer fault** Performs a "CAS before RAS" test.
 This checks the internal refresh timer logic (specific to RAMs with internal refresh logic).
+This Test is only run in Loop Mode and takes 60 seconds to complete.
+* **SRAM Error** A detected 2114 SRAM failed its functional test — a control-signal or memory-cell fault found by the March C- algorithm.
+The chip is present but defective.
+(The exact sub-test is encoded on the LED as the orange-blink count.)

 ---